 As I sit and watch them I often wonder how many of the two thousand eggs will make it that far?

-David Chapman's stunning photograph of the tadpole won first place in the 'Wildlife in the Garden' section of this year's International Garden Photographer of the Year competition.
-Click here to read more about how David took the shot.
+David Chapman's stunning photograph of the tadpole won first place in the 'Wildlife in the Garden' section of the International Garden Photographer of the Year competition.
+About taking the photograph he says:

 A tadpole of a common frog, Rana tamporaria, resting on an aquatic plant under water.
 I was photographing the life-cycle of the common frog and I think this was the most photogenic stage in its development.
 I loved the way the tadpole pushed up the meniscus of the water surface from underneath.
 I used a vivarium and rested the stem of an aquatic plant inside.
 I introduced the tadpole and waited for it to climb the stem and touch the underside of the meniscus.

 Development stages of a tadpole to a frog: a timeline

 - Frogspawn, week 1: laid in February, two to three weeks hatching time.

 - Hatchling tadpole, week 3: the first week after hatching the tadpole might not be visible as it doesn't have the energy to swim.
 It'll camouflage itself while it eats the jelly in its stomach.